Your regular update for technical and industry information

 In March 2020, IMDA announced its plan to set minimum security requirements for home routers, to secure Internet experience for users, and to strengthen the resilience of Singapore’s telecommunications networks.
 This is based on the background of deeper involvement of networked intelligent devices in homes, such as web cameras and baby monitors, which has translated into higher risks of cyber-attacks that target such devices.

-We are able to support on IMDA registration and clients have been able to to apply as Residential Gateway (“RG”) devices since November 2, 2020.
+We are able to support on IMDA registration and client may start to apply as Residential Gateway (“RG”) devices from 2 November 2020.

 For more information, please visit the official webpage.